-Students pursuing pastoral ministry who want to acquire an in-depth concentration, as well as students seeking ordination but who expect to pursue Ph.D. studies, may want to consider a concurrent or dual Master of Divinity/Master of Arts program.
-This 96-unit program consists of two separate admissions processes, leading to two distinct degrees with the recipient receiving two diplomas, but with shared credits between the M.Div. and M.A. programs.
+Students who want to acquire an in-depth concentration, as well as students seeking ordination but who expect to pursue Ph.D. studies, may want to consider a concurrent or dual Master of Divinity/Master of Arts program.
+This 96-credit program consists of two separate admissions processes, leading to two distinct degrees with the recipient receiving two diplomas, but with shared credits between the M.Div. and M.A. programs.
+Students already matriculated in one CST master's program must apply for the dual degree prior to beginning their final year of study.
 The degrees are granted simultaneously (not sequentially).
-Pending approval, beginning in Fall 2017 this program will become a concurrent/dual Master of Divinity/Master of Theological Studies program.